elkeenan3/leavitt-path-algebras/README.md

 # leavitt-path-algebras
-Website to create graphs, generate their corresponding Leavitt path algebras, and run operations on both
+A website to create graphs, generate their corresponding Leavitt path algebras, and run operations on both